Which? Survey Reveals Small Claims Confusion

 - Make a claim in the small claims court yourself or through a retail solicitor

-We've created various free guides to help you through this process which can be downloaded at the bottom of this page.
+We've created various free guides to help you through this process which can be viewed or downloaded at the bottom of this page.
+But if the issue isn't resolved informally then the next step is to consider formal legal action.

 How to make a claim in the Small Claims Court.